 This past week, a Twitter user was asking if it was worth it to purchase Aperture with her Mac computer and the answer is yes!
-For $79, the price of dining out with family, you can have this program forever and use it to edit or enhance as many photos as you want.
+For $79, you can have this program forever and use it to edit or enhance as many photos as you want.
 Both Aperture and Lightroom are really easy to use, even for beginners, and all it takes is a creative eye and using some editing sliders to increase or decrease certain features you want to incorporate.

 If this was helpful to you, please share!
 If you have any questions, please post below.